roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7243c/accessing-your-gateway/accessing-the-internet.md

   caption="AT Command in Minicom"
 />

-::: tip Note:
+::: tip 📝 NOTE:
-:pencil: If you cannot see the “at”, which you just entered, try to hold “CTRL+A”, then press “Z”, then press “E”.
+ If you cannot see the “at”, which you just entered, try to hold “CTRL+A”, then press “Z”, then press “E”.
 This should allow you to go to the command entering mode.
 :::

 **6.** Next, execute the AT command “**`at+cops=?`**” to look for all available LTE networks in range: